davidcr/android-sceneform-sandbox/README.md

 # android-sceneform-sandbox
-JUst some playing around with sceneform sdk.
+Just some playing around with sceneform sdk.